WorkflowForge API Reference

 WorkflowBuilder AddOperation<T>() where T : class, IWorkflowOperation;

-WorkflowBuilder AddOperation(string name, Func<IWorkflowFoundry, CancellationToken, Task> action);
+WorkflowBuilder AddOperation(string name, Func<IWorkflowFoundry, CancellationToken, Task> action, Func<IWorkflowFoundry, CancellationToken, Task>? restoreAction = null);

-WorkflowBuilder AddOperation(string name, Action<IWorkflowFoundry> action);
+WorkflowBuilder AddOperation(string name, Action<IWorkflowFoundry> action, Action<IWorkflowFoundry>? restoreAction = null);

 WorkflowBuilder AddOperations(params IWorkflowOperation[] operations);